 Doune has its own Primary school, football team, retail outlets, (including wedding dress shop, jeweller & ladies fashion outlet) Community centre, several hotels, heritage centre, Gala Day, youth organisations, bowling green and nature walks as well as the historic Castle.
 Motor enthusiasts will remember the Doune Hill-climb course and motor museum, which is now an antiques centre.

-Normally you can join
+You can join

 on a Sunday

-the CHURCH of
+and CHURCH of SCOTLAND